MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-whats-new-in-the-mobile-apps.md

 ### New look and feel for tooltips on visuals (iOS and Android)

 Tooltips on visuals have a new look and feel!
-Now, when you tap and hold on a data point, you'll enjoy a sleek, user-friendly tooltip that includes a pointer to help you identify the selected data point, as well as clear, easy-to-use actions such as drill-down and drill-through.
-And if the tooltip has custom styling, you'll see that too!
+Now, when you tap and hold on a data point, you'll enjoy a sleek, user-friendly tooltip.
+The re-designed tooltip features a pointer to help you identify the selected data point, and clear, easy-to-use actions such as drill-down and drill-through.
+The new tooltip supports custom styling configured by the report creator, and report creators can even disable tooltips for a visual if they think it's better without one.

 :::image type="content" source="./media/mobile-whats-new-in-the-mobile-apps/power-bi-mobile-new-tooltips.png" alt-text="Screenshot showing new tooltip on a data point in the Power BI mobile app." border="false":::